 It is very popular in Greece and Cyprus, especially during the hot summer months, but has spread to other countries around the world, and especially wherever Greeks are present.

-The Greek frappe became a symbol of the post-war outdoor Greek coffee culture.
+Greek frappe became a symbol of the post-war, outdoor Greek coffee culture.
 Although the freddo espresso, another Greek invention, has become very popular, the frappe, to this date, remains the most popular coffee beverage among the Greeks.

-But what is the history of the frappe and how it came to be?
+But what is the history of the frappe, and how did it come to be?
 After contacting Yiannis Michalopoulos, Senior Brand Manager at Nescafé of Nestlé Hellas, the widely known story of the frappe being invented by accident at the 1957 Thessaloniki International Fair (TIF) was confirmed.

 Dimitris Vakondios, an employee of the Nestlé company, invented the delicious coffee drink at the TIF.
 Nestlé was introducing a new chocolate beverage for children that was produced instantly in a shaker.